MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/communication-compliance-solution-overview.md

 ## Limitations of communication compliance

-There are limitations to any AI solution.
+There are limitations to any artificial intelligence solution.
 Users of communication compliance can minimize the impact of the limitations when using the system.
 These are detailed in the table below.

 |**Limitations**|**Impacted users**|**Ways to minimize impact**|
 |:-------------|:--------------|:--------------|